eclipse/nebula/README.md

 ## Patches
 We can accept you patches if you have signed the [Eclipse Contributors Agreement (ECA)](https://wiki.eclipse.org/ECA) which ensures users of these libraries that they can use your code without getting into any legal trouble.

+For every patch we require a [corresponding Bugzilla issue].(https://bugs.eclipse.org/bugs/)

 ## Building on our build server
 Every pull request gets build automatically by these two jobs: